Get pupils moving with confidence – Get Cycling in Schools

 You may use PE and sport premium to purchase extra balance bikes or pedal cycles, if sufficient funding is available for your school.

-Discount fleets of cycles are available to schools from our industry partners.
-Please email getcycling@bikeabilitytrust.org to find out more.r
+Discount fleets of cycles are available to schools from our industry partners, to schools taking part in the programme.

 We do not provide adapted cycles as part of this project, but we work closely with Wheels for All.
 Their website lists centres across England which provide specially adapted cycles: https://wheelsforall.org.uk/locations.